How to Respect the People we Love?

-Both are equally important for any genuine relationship to thrive, whether in business partnerships, dating and marriage, or maintaining connections with family members.
+Both qualities are essential for genuine relationships to thrive—whether in business partnerships, marriage, or family life.

 In analyzing this Talmudic story, many commentators struggle with understanding Hillel’s statement.
 Why did Hillel formulate his words in the negative instead of maintaining the positive expression the Torah uses: “Love your neighbor as yourself”?